rupeshkolte18-cmd/odin-recipes/README.md

 - HTML5

 ## How to View
-You can view the project by cloning the repository and opening the (index.htl) file in any web browser.
+You can view the project by cloning the repository and opening the (index.html) file in any web browser.

 ## Contributing
 As this is a learning project, I am not accepting contributions, but feel free to fork the repository if you would likr to use as a reference for your own learning journey.